focacciomario/hugo-website/content/articles/structure.md

 │       └── project-2.md
 ├── data                    # Test files (alternatively `spec` or `tests`)
-│   └── stack.json          # Data used for rendering the list in
+│   └── experiences.json          # Data used for rendering the list in
-Stack page
+Experiences page
 └── ...
 ```

-Note that articles, portfolio and also stack pages require you to create
+Note that articles, portfolio and also experiences pages require you to create
 `_index.md` inside of it.
 Refer the
 [exampleSite](https://github.com/apvarun/digital-garden-hugo-theme/tree/main/exampleSite)
 in theme.